 By definition, an infographic is a visual representation of data, knowledge, or information.
 The word infographic is a compound word that literally breaks down to “information” and “graphic”.
 They are used to represent information that’s complex in a clear and quick manner.
 Using them is helpful, as they make the information easier to remember by enhancing the human eye’s ability to distinguish trends and patterns.

 Infographics not only tell a story, but they also help organize data and make it easier for the viewer to process.
-This is because regardless how much information you are displaying, it can be laid out into pictures or graphs.
+This is because regardless how much information you are displaying, it can be laid out into pictures, graphs or other visual elements.